 Our Assets – Average repair cost per property

-By the end of March 2020, we want to reduce the average maintenance cost per unit £300.
+By the end of March 2021, we will target the organisation to maintain the average maintenance cost per unit to below £300.

 Our Viability – Empty Properties

 We are fortunate to have a very high quality and well maintained housing stock, but each year, about 80 of our properties will become empty and have to be re-let.
 For every day they remain empty the Association loses income.
-Last year, for example rent lost through empty properties cost the Association nearly £14,000 with each property being empty for an average of 12.46 days (including those needing major repairs).
+Last year, for example rent lost through empty properties cost the Association nearly £9,000 with each property being empty for an average of 12.46 days (including those needing major repairs).